Characters specific to Octopussy. For those in the entire James Bond film franchise, see here.

 Played by: David Meyer and Anthony MeyerKamal Khan and Orlov's Russian knife-throwing twin henchmen, who work undercover in Octopussy's circus.
 They killed 009 at the beginning of the film.

-- And This Is for...: When Grischka corners and pinnes Bond to off him, invoking his dead brother.
+- And This Is for...: When Grischka corners and pins Bond to off him, invoking his dead brother.

-- Bond returns him the line invoking 009 when he kills him.
+- Bond returns him the line invoking 009 when he kills him with one of the knives he threw.

 - Even Evil Has Loved Ones